pact-foundation/pact-python/README.md

     Provider('Provider'), host_name='mockservice', port=8080)
 ```

-This can be useful if you are running your tests and the mock service inside a Docker
+This can be useful if you need to run to create more than one Pact for your test
-network, where you want to reference the service by its Docker name, instead of via
-the `localhost` interface.
-It is important to note that the code you are testing with
+because your code interacts with two different services.
+It is important to note
+that the code you are testing with this contract _must_ contact the mock service.
-this contract _must_ contact the mock service.
-So in this example, the `user` method
+So in this example, the `user` method could accept an argument to specify the
-could accept an argument to specify the location of the server, or retrieve it from an
+location of the server, or retrieve it from an environment variable so you can
-environment variable so you can change its URI during the test.
-Another option is to
+change its URI during the test.
-specify a Docker network alias so the requests that you make will go to the container.

 The mock service offers you several important features when building your contracts:
 - It provides a real HTTP server that your code can contact during the test and provides the responses you defined.